mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 But that is not over !
 Let's leave abstraction world we all love so much and head back to concrete world.

-Concrete _functors_  instances, enhance our origin types with new capacities. __Indeed, _functor_ instances are concrete data structures__ with particularities (the one we said we did not care about at the beginning of that article), the abilty to represent empty value for `Option`, the ability to suspend an effectful computation for `IO`, the ability to hold multiple values for `List` and so on !
+Concrete _functors_  instances enhance our origin types with new capacities. __Indeed, _functor_ instances are concrete data structures__ with particularities (the one we said we did not care about at the beginning of that article), the abilty to represent empty value for `Option`, the ability to suspend an effectful computation for `IO`, the ability to hold multiple values for `List` and so on !

+Ok, so, to sum up, why _functors_ are awesome ?
+The two main reasons I can think of are:

+1. Abstraction, abstraction, abstraction...
+Code using _functors_ allows you to only care about the fact that what you manipulate is mappable.
+    - It increases code reuse since a piece of code using _functors_ can be called with any concrete _functor_ instance
+    - And it reduces a lot error risks since you _have to_ deal with less particularities of the concrete, final, data structure your functions will be called with
+2. They add functionnalities to existing types, while allowing to still use functions on them (you would not want to re-write them for every _functor_ instances), and that's a big deal:
+    - `Option` allow you to bring `null` into a concrete value, making code a lot healthier (and functions purer)
+    - `Either` allow you to bring computation errors into concrete values, making dealing with computation errors a lot healthier (and functions purer)
+    - `IO` allow you to turn a computations into a values, allowing better compositionality and referential transparency
+    - And so on...

 I hope I made a bit clearer what _functors_ are in the context of category theory and how that translates to pure FP in _Scala_ !